harsh-kukreja/music-player-redux/README.md

 # music-player-app
-A simple music player app that streams music from the server.
+A simple music player app made with redux that streams music from the server.